 2 of 2 people found this helpful.

 I purchased two of these: Smoke and Vintage Grape.
 Excited, I tried Vintage Grape the very next day while getting ready for work. when I first opened the package, i was immediately weirded out by the jello-like texture. after prepping my lid and loading an applicator, i tried applying and NOTHING. barely there, if anything it was working like an eraser and wiping OFF my primer!! after trying with my finger i noticed a tiny bit better results so opted that route. ended up giving up and covering it with my normal go-to shadow. i don't understand how anyone would like these. definitely would not recommend.

+I like to have one very dark brown matte eyeshadow in my arsenal.
+They are such multi-taskers.
+So I bought this Almay shadow in "Hot Fudge," which, in the pan, looks like a perfect dark brown.
 What a shock when I tried it on.
 There is NO color payoff.
 Even with multiple layers, there is only a very subtle brown-ish wash.
 I don't know if the other shades are this wimpy, but based on this experience I won't be purchasing again.

 I have to say I'm not a huge fan of these, first of all they have a layer on them that make them seem better the.
 They actually are but when you get to the actual product they aren't very good.
 The consent is very creative but they aren't very "soft" and "bouncy" at all unless you dig your finger in them and by that time the product is pretty much useless.
 They are also very poorly pigmented and don't layer very well with other eyeshadows.
 I will say for the someone who isn't looking for something special it might be fine they blend fairly well and they work well without a brush for me I wouldn't repurchase it but it may work for someone else.

 on 2/4/2014 11:09:00 AM

 More reviews by rays